 Also, many people diagnosed as having “treatment-resistant” mental health conditions benefit from nonpharmaceutical interventions.

-Dr. Blend and Kimberly Blend use a targeted integrative psychiatry approach.
+The Blend Institute uses a targeted integrative psychiatry approach.
 After evaluating your neurotransmitter levels, they work with you to determine the dietary, lifestyle, and nutritional changes that will increase your brain’s supply of neurotransmitters.

 This evaluation may include the targeted use of amino acid supplements, which your body uses to create neurotransmitters naturally, a process called nutritional neuromodulation.